dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 ## set_ota_status

 > models::SetOtaStatusResponse set_ota_status(set_ota_status_request, idempotency_key)
-Enable or disable transactions to One Time Addresses
+Enable or disable transactions to OTA

-Enable or disable transactions to One Time Addresses (Non Whitelisted addresses)  Learn more about [One Time Addresses](https://support.fireblocks.io/hc/en-us/articles/4409104568338-One-Time-Address-OTA-feature)  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Enable or disable transactions to One Time Addresses (Non Whitelisted addresses).
+Learn more about [One Time Addresses](https://support.fireblocks.io/hc/en-us/articles/4409104568338-One-Time-Address-OTA-feature) - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions. </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters